mauriciogracia/GoD_backend/README.md

 Deploy requieres docker to be installed.

 1. Go to the GoD_backend folder and run the command `$docker build .`
-2. Then you need to run the docker container `docker run -d -p 5000:5000 --name GoD GoD_backend`
+2. Then you need to run the docker container `docker run -d -p 5000:5000 --name GoD app`
 3. Now you can Deploy the front end https://github.com/mauriciogracia/GoD_frontend